I, and I cannot stress this enough, am not a punk.

 I appreciate the music, some of it I love, and I strongly advocate the DIY attitude, but when it comes to the lifestyle and the fashions I am, to quote Bill Bailey, about as punk as Enya.
 So, when In Spite Magazine commissioned my take on Blackpool’s Rebellion Festivals, I really wasn’t sure what I could add to the conversation.
 Honestly, I still don’t.
 But I’m not one to turn down a job, so here we are.

 I had been told in advance that the fringe is where the REAL Rebellion Festivals take place.
 But with a much-coveted press pass to my name, I figured I should make the most of it and cover the real thing.
-With an evening free, however, feeling surprisingly perky after 6 hours on the road, my dearly beloved The Good Lady Punk Connoisseur and I thought we should take some of the pre-festival fringe, just to see what we’re missing out on.
+With an evening free, however, feeling surprisingly perky after 6 hours on the road, my dearly beloved The Good Lady Punk Connoisseur and I thought we should take in some of the pre-festival fringe, just to see what we’re missing out on.

 Following a trail of clues from posters and Facebook hints, we found ourselves at The Galleon, where Brazilian quartet Subalternos were about to take to the stage at the climax of a day of free performances.
 To me their brand of jangly, melodic punk almost sounds closer to the likes of British 80’s indie than 70’s punk rock.
 Themes of nostalgia and solidarity, with a little contrarianism thrown in, serve this comparison, as does the effervescence of the group themselves, particularly frontman Alberto Rinaldi – these are not angry punks, and the audience react in kind, with warmth and with volume.